Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \subsubsection{Generalization of the learned control law}

-Training with different vehicle densities encourages the learning of a more robust control law.
-We found the control law to generalize even to densities outside of the training regime.
-Figure~\ref{fig:stabilizing-speed-density} shows the average velocity of all vehicles in the network achieve for the final 100 s of simulation time; the gray regions indicate the test-time densities.
-Additionally and surprisingly, when training on different densities but in the \textit{absence} of acceleration error in the human driver models, the learned control laws still successfully stabilized settings \textit{with} human model noise during test time. \eat{\todoCathy{Add test-time velocity vs density plots, which show generalize-ability, testing each controller on a range outside of training (with both higher and lower densities) -- column-size.}}
+By training with a range of vehicle densities, we found the learned control laws to generalize even to densities outside of the training regime, leading to a more robust control law.
+Figure~\ref{fig:stabilizing-speed-density} shows the learned control laws closely tracking the performance upper bound in the testing regime.
+Additionally, and interestingly, even training in the \textit{absence} of noise in the human driver models, learned control laws still successfully stabilized settings \textit{with} human model noise during test time (not shown). \eat{\todoCathy{Add test-time velocity vs density plots, which show generalize-ability, testing each controller on a range outside of training (with both higher and lower densities) -- column-size.}}